 Note 2:

+For a pairs event where each round is scored as VPs, but the assignments are predetermined rather than Swiss, the EVENT_TYPE should be set to SWISS_PAIRS.
+This indicates that the board results will be output in MATCH elements rather than as discrete boards.
+This matter will be further addressed in a future version of the USEBIO spec.

+Note 3:

 Although the RATEABLE attribute is deprecated at the event level, the PLAYER attribute of RATEABLE is still available, to allow a player to declare his/her wish to be excluded from grading for this event.
 (The rules for when this is acceptable are outside the scope of this specification.)

 EVENT simple child elements